boban100janovski/boban984.github.io/_drafts/Angular2-Token-Management-OAuth2-ROPC-Flow.md

 Yay the API is now secured.

-## Creating the Angular Client
+## Angular 2 Token Management

 With the API and the IdentityServer setup we can now focus on the Angular client.
-Most of the work here we will need to be done on managing the bearer token and the refresh token.
+Most of the work here will need to be done on managing the bearer and refresh token.
 As before we will use Yeoman to generate our Angular 2 project, we will be using the generator from ["Steve Sanders"](http://blog.stevensanderson.com/).

 Learn more about that [here](https://github.com/aspnet/JavaScriptServices).